SidGrip/trollcoin_node/README.md

 Then run ``` bash trollcoin_node.sh ```
 <br>
 <br>
-Will give you the optoin to download bootstrap
+Will give you the option to download bootstrap
 <br>
 <br>
 ***